meganthehorse/CS7810/Deliverables/documentation.md

 | Ryugu   | 0.66498  | 2025-01 |
 | Bennu   | 0.52983  | 2025-01 |
 | Ryugu   | 0.44189  | 2025-05 |

+* Remarks:
+Additional results are listed to better represent a query on our knowledge graph.
+The appropriate answer for the above question would be the second result with `Bennu` with distance at 0.5301.
+A Filter can be included to limit the time range from only showing dates after the current MonthYear (2023-04), and a Limit can be added to only show the `Bennu` result.

 ### Remarks
 - `Asterank_Dataset.csv`:  refers to the `JPL_SBDB` dataset with Asterank's evaluation on Asteroid value and profitability